Charlene Deaver-Vazquez

 Author and Speaker

-In addition to my modeling work, I am an author and speaker focused on advancing how organizations think about cyber risk.
+In addition to risk analysis, I am an author and speaker focused on advancing how organizations think about cyber risk.

 My writing and presentations center on: